CSARS: Chester Studies of Addiction, Recovery and Spirituality Group

 The Chester Study of Addiction, Recovery & Spirituality (CSARS) Group is based at the University of Chester and aims to:

-- To undertake qualitative research amongst people in recovery, with a focus on spirituality, broadly defined.
+- To undertake qualitative research with people in recovery from addiction, with a focus on spirituality, broadly defined.

-- To develop projects in the community to ensure this research, and other evidence-based research work, can be utilized by the professions involved in the treatment of addiction and by people suffering with SUDs themselves.
+- To develop projects in the community to ensure this research, and other evidence-based research work, can be utilized by the professions involved in the treatment of addiction and by people suffering with substance use problems themselves.

 - To disseminate the outcomes and findings of its activities through publications, presentations, conferences and training.